uhub/awesome-coffeescript/README.md

 * [ttilley/pegcoffee](https://github.com/ttilley/pegcoffee) - A PEG.js plugin for using CoffeeScript with the post-0.7 pegjs plugin API
 * [swombat/meteor-leaderboard-coffeescript](https://github.com/swombat/meteor-leaderboard-coffeescript) - Leaderboard example from Meteor JS server, converted to coffeescript, with suggested extensions added
 * [spadin/jquery-plugin-template.coffee](https://github.com/spadin/jquery-plugin-template.coffee) - A simple template of a jQuery plugin written in CoffeeScript.
-* [showell/faye-dashboard](https://github.com/showell/faye-dashboard) - a browser-based dashboard for testing a faye server (compiled from coffeescript)
 * [s0ber/slimmy](https://github.com/s0ber/slimmy) - Haml to Slim converter, written in coffeescript...
 * [ryosan-470/gochiusa-bot](https://github.com/ryosan-470/gochiusa-bot) - The "Is the order a rabbit?"
 BOT for Slack
 * [rofrankel/sai](https://github.com/rofrankel/sai) - A charting library written in CoffeeScript